Home

 Q: The explorer started before prelogon.fsh has finished

 A: This happens when the policy "Run logon script synchronously" is actively set to false.
-You can solve this issue by setting the group policy "Run logon script synchronously" under "User Configuration->Administrative Templates->System->Scripts" to "Enabled".
+You can solve this issue by setting the group policy "Run logon script synchronously" under "User Configuration->Policies->Administrative Templates->System->Scripts" to "Enabled".

 On Windows XP, this behavior can also happen the first time a user logs on to a client, because logon scripts run asynchronously by default on Windows XP.
 FastTrack Logon will overrule this, but the first logon may finish executing before this setting can be changed for the executing user.
 Setting the policy above will also fix this issue.